DrCBeatz/master-theorem/README.md

 ## How to use the app:

 1. Enter your own values for a, b, and k in the respective input fields.
-2. Ensure the 'User Input' option is selected under 'Choose Algorithm or Enter Values'.
+2. Ensure the 'User Input' option is selected under 'Enter Values or Choose Algorithm'.
 3. Click the 'Evaluate' button to see the results.

 Try the following sample inputs: